 If that sounds like you, then why not consider doing a homestay while you're in Fiji?
 Homestays aren't a big thing in Fiji... but we hope to change that.
 Taking a guided tour to a village gives you some small insight into how the local people live, but until you become a part of their family (if only for a few days) you can never really get an understanding of what daily life is really like.

 Fijians have the reputation as the friendliest people on earth, and that really isn't an exaggeration.
 No matter how little they have, they are happy to share... that is a part of their culture and traditions.
-As a guest in their village, you will be welcomed and become a part of their extended family for the duration of your stay.
-You might have some questions regarding a homestay, so we will answer some of the more common ones here.
+As a guest in their house or village, you will be welcomed and become a part of their extended family for the duration of your stay.
 You can read more about what to expect at a Fijian Village here.

 Absolutely.
 In fact, it's likely that not only will your children come away with a greater understanding of different peoples and culture, they will have had the time of their life doing it!
 Fijian children are naturally friendly, inquisitive and perhaps a little mischievous, and your children will be welcomed as new playmates.